pnm1384/AI-project/README.md

 The project was structured into three main stages.

 ### 1. Data Management
-Replay Buffer: We implemented a ReplayBuffer to store and manage transitions of the form (state, action, reward, next_state, done).
+- **Replay Buffer**: We implemented a ReplayBuffer to store and manage transitions of the form (state, action, reward, next_state, done).
 This off-policy memory allows us to sample random mini-batches for training, effectively breaking temporal correlations in the data and stabilizing the learning process.

 ### 2. Network Architectures
 - **Actor Network**: The actor is a feed-forward neural network that outputs the parameters (μ, σ) of a stochastic Gaussian policy.
 Actions are sampled from this distribution using the reparameterization trick, which allows gradients to flow back through the sampling process.
 A tanh activation function is applied to these actions, ensuring they are bounded within the environment's action space.